EmanueleCosenza/polyphemus/README.md

 ```
 Here, for simplicity, `n_timesteps=8`.
 In the first bar, Track 2 and Track 4 will be activated, respectively, in the first and fifth timestep.
 In the second bar, just the second track will be activated in the fifth timestep.
 All other tracks will be silenced throughout the sequence.

 Notice that the binary activations above refer to actual note activations and that sustain is not considered.
 This means that a track could end up playing a sustained note even if the corresponding value has been set to 0 in the file.
-In the example above, Track 2, which has been activated in the first timestep of the sequence, could actually sustain its activated notes for more than a timestep.
+For instance, Track 2, which has been activated in the first timestep of the sequence, could actually sustain its activated notes for more than a timestep.

 The number of tracks for each bar in the JSON file must be strictly equal to the number of tracks used to train the model.
 The number of bars, instead, may be smaller than the number of bars that can be handled by the model.
 If this is the case, the script will just replicate the partial binary structure to reach `n_bars`.
 In this way, it is possible e.g. to compile the binary activations for just one bar and let the model use this same structure for each bar.